Try It Yourself

 Using this Flow

-2. Append (add) the paramaters below to the URL you've just pasted into your browser
+- Append the following parameters to the URL you've just pasted into your browser

 ?apikey=622ef10d704e83f1c3000597&country=NL

 If you follow the link you get a picture of the flag as a response, in this case the Dutch flag.
 Changing NL to any other existing ISO code will return the corresponding flag.
-Try it!
+Give it a try!

 What are the components doing?